theS1LV3R/theS1LV3R/README.md

 My name is ent3r!
 I am a student in Norway, and I'm part of a CTF team called [Team Corax](https://corax.team).
 We are the 3rd best team in Norway!

 I also do a lot of programming in my free time.
 I mostly program in node.js, HTML+CSS, JavaScript, and python.
+I also use frameworks every now and then.
+Mainly Vue.js.

+I have also made a couple websites using [Jekyll](https://jekyllrb.com/)

 ### A couple cool things I've created: